‘Summertime, and the livin’ is easy (…)’; so the song goes.

 The Cairngorms National Park is one of the coldest places in the UK in winter and a haven for wildlife.
 It’s one of the best places in the UK to see our remarkable species, as they adapt and pit their wits and survival skills against this stunning, but often harsh, winter wonderland.

-Chris Packham, Michaela Strachan and Gillian Burke will again don their down jackets and snow boots to bring you the best wildlife experiences from the Cairngorms and beyond.
+Chris Packham, Michaela Strachan, Gillian Burke and Iolo Williams will again don their down jackets and snow boots to bring you the best wildlife experiences from the Cairngorms and beyond.
 Four shows will broadcast from Tuesday 28 January to Friday 31 January.

 Winter wildlife in the Cairngorms National Park